Joint Attention Issues in Autistic Children

 The Bottom Line

-A kid with a joint attention deficit may experience challenges with social skills, language development, and general cognitive development.
+A kid with a joint engagement deficit may experience challenges with social interaction, language development, and general cognitive development.
 These difficulties may negatively affect their quality of life.
-Luckily, there are several interventions that can significantly improve or even eliminate joint attention problems in autistic children.